Dog Training in Portland, Oregon | (503) 731-8774

 Since we’re training you how to train your dog, it is only as good as the practice you put in.
 We try to make it fun, but you have to do the homework, and that includes managing your dog’s environment.
 So, therefor, we can’t put any money-back-guarantee to it.
 Feel free to contact us before signing up to make sure it’s the right fit for you.

-Female dogs in season are welcome to come to class, but they must wear sanitary “diapers.”
-Please be aware it may affect behavior and keep plenty of distance from other dogs.
+Female dogs in season are welcome to come to class*, but they must wear sanitary “diapers.”
+Please be aware it may affect behavior and keep plenty of distance from other dogs. *This applies to our 1-hour classes only; not to Day Training.

 Once your puppy has had the first set of shots, they can come to class.
 We spray the floors with an anti-viral solution, and you step through a foot bath on your way in.
 We think it’s most important to have a well-socialized puppy, and we do all we can to keep the risk very low.